startergo/qemu-virgl-3dfx/README.md

 ## Downloading QEMU
 (https://github.com/kharovtobi/qemu-3dfx/releases)

-This includes Binaries and PKGBUILD
+This includes Windows Binaries and old PKGBUILD files

-`qemu-3dfx-arch-*-pkg.tar.zst` for binary packages for Arch Linux (DEPRECATED!)

-`bin-linux` for Linux (DEPRECATED!)

-`bin-windows` for Windows

-- Since i got a new computer and i can't boot into bios, I can't no longer support Arch Linux until i find a way.
 ## Building QEMU
 There are two ways to build this repo.
 While this is repo is used for Arch Linux, It can also build on other OS like Windows 10 with MSYS2 too.
 MINGW64 is recommended as compiling with UCRT64 may have segmentation fault when using `-boot` command